TheEdoRan/seuid/README.md

 ### `generate()`

 You can pass an optional timestamp argument to the `generate` function.
 When providing a timestamp, the time part of the generated SEUID will remain the same.
-If not provided, `generate` will use `Date.now()` as timetamp.
+If not provided, `generate` will use `Date.now()` as timestamp.

 Max valid timestamp is `281474976710655`, in date: `Tue Aug 02 10889 05:31:50`.